aliireza/linux/Documentation/networking/netdev-features.rst

 This should be set for devices which duplicate outgoing HSR (High-availability Seamless Redundancy) or PRP (Parallel Redundancy Protocol) tags automatically frames in hardware.

+* rx-hp-alloc

+This should be set for devices which can allocate hugepage-backed for RX buffers or at Page Pool.